 - Register for a business tax registration certificate (BTRC) in LA.
 Your business must meet certain criteria.
 Check out the Los Angeles Office of Finance to register in LA.
 All individuals or entities conducting business activities within the City of Los Angeles are required to apply for and obtain a Business Tax Registration Certificate with the City of Los Angeles Office of Finance.

 Good luck with your business venture.
 Remember it’s always a good idea to have legal professionals review business contracts, leases, or vendor relationships.
-Visit us at Stone & Sallus website for a free consultation.
+Visit us at Stone & Sallus website for a consultation.
 We are legal professionals ready to assist with your new business.